msatta/transactional-risking/resources/public/api/conf/1.0/docs/overview.md

 * Retrieve a generated tax report for a given customer, along with a list of warnings and possible errors,.
 * Record the generated report safely.
-* Ahat is to be sent immediately after it has been genereted.
+* The report is sent/displayed immediately after it has been generated.
-* Possibly submit from the client the fact that the report has been processed or viewed.
+* Allows the client to acknowledge the report.